Tools for Claustrophobia

 First of all, forget about trying to analyse the cause – it is not particularly relevant to getting rid of the condition.
 Then approach the issue systematically.

-You need to believe in yourself and your ability to free yourself from the claustrophobia response.
-Remind yourself frequently that it is a learned response – one that you accidentally ‘picked up’ – and that what has been learned can be un-learned.
+You need to believe in yourself and in your ability to free yourself from the claustrophobia response.
+Remind yourself frequently that it is a learned response – a response which you accidentally ‘picked up’ – and that what has been learned can be un-learned.